-“EDC’s Green Bond program is an area where the interests of investors and EDC converge, one that we’re looking to develop and grow into a regular part of our funding program,” said Ken Kember, Senior Vice-President, Finance, and Chief Financial Officer.
-“The Green Bond is a nice balance to EDC’s corporate focus on clean technology, an area that will feed new Green Bond issues in years to come.”
+Finally, EDC’s Green Bond program is an area where the interests of investors and EDC converge.
+In conclusion, it’s one that EDC is looking to develop and grow into a regular part of our funding program.
+That came from Ken Kember who Senior Vice-President, Finance, and Chief Financial Officer.
+Most Importantly, the Green Bond is a nice balance to EDC’s corporate focus on clean technology.
+So it seems an area that will feed new Green Bond issues in years to come.

 For more information about EDC’s Green Bond program, visit the SEC’s website.